redux-form/redux-form/CONTRIBUTING.md

 For support or usage questions, please search and ask on [StackOverflow with a `redux-form` tag](https://stackoverflow.com/questions/tagged/redux-form).
 We ask you to do this because StackOverflow has a much better job at keeping popular questions visible.
 Unfortunately good answers get lost and outdated on GitHub.

+**If you already asked at StackOverflow and still got no answers, post an issue with the question link, so we can either answer it or evolve into a bug/feature request.**

 ## Sending a pull request

 For non-trivial changes, please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don’t want you to waste your efforts on a pull request that we won’t want to accept.